devopsdays/devopsdays-web/CONTRIBUTING.md

 # Contributing to devopsdays-web

-The technical details on how to set up [Hugo](https://gohugo.io/) (to see your local edits), and prepare a Pull Request for inclusion on the [Devopsdays](http://www.devopsdays.org/) website.
+This document contains thetechnical details on how to set up [Hugo](https://gohugo.io/) (to see your local edits), and prepare a Pull Request for inclusion on the [Devopsdays](http://www.devopsdays.org/) website.

-If you'd like to assist in contributing the the overall code of the website, please see [devopsdays/devopsdays-theme](https://github.com/devopsdays/devopsdays-theme).
+If you'd like to assist in contributing the the code of the website, please see [devopsdays/devopsdays-theme](https://github.com/devopsdays/devopsdays-theme).

 ## Setup